 Your membership in the Plan will stop on your last day of employment with GSK.

-If you resign, or get dismissed, a deferred pension based on a proportion of 2/3 x Final Pensionable Salary relative to your actual pensionable service within the Plan will be payable when you reach your normal retirement date.
+If you resign, or get dismissed, a deferred pension based on your Final Pensionable Salary and pensionable service on your last day of employment will be payable when you reach your normal retirement date.
 Your deferred pension will be increased according to statutory requirements.
 The pension in deferment will increase in line with the Consumer Price Index and capped at 5% for pension accrued up to 5 April 2009, and capped at 2.5% for pension accrued post 6 April 2009.
 If you die before taking your deferred pension, benefits similar to those payable for death after retirement will be paid, but the cash sum will be limited to a refund of your contributions.

 You can elect to take your deferred pension from age 55, but it will be subject to an actuarial reduction if you retire before your normal retirement age.
 Full details can be obtained from the Plan administrator.

 Alternatively, you can request the transfer of a cash amount equivalent to the value of your pension benefits to another pension arrangement.